justgage/reason-todo-dojo/README.md

 ## Getting Started

-We recomend you use VSCode, you can search "reason" for an extension that supports Reason.
-We reccomend `reason-vscode`.
+We recommend you use VSCode, you can search "reason" for an extension that supports Reason.
+We recommend `reason-vscode`.

 To get the app running you can do: